-The public disclosure by Andy Woodward of child sexual abuse perpetrated on him by Barry Bennell when Andy was an 11 year old junior at Crewe Alexandra has had a dramatic effect on the public, and football.
-The exclusive story in The Guardian ‘It was the softer weaker boys he targeted‘ on the 16th November, combined with Andy’s appearance on VictoriaLIVE the following day is having a profound effect.
+The public disclosure by Andy Woodward of child sexual abuse perpetrated on him by Barry Bennell when Andy was an 11 year old junior at Crewe Alexandra has had a dramatic effect on the public thinking and football.
+The exclusive story in The Guardian ‘It was the softer weaker boys he targeted‘ on the 16th November, combined with Andy’s appearance on VictoriaLIVE the following day could improve safeguarding for the better.
 Abuse in football, and sport generally, has finally emerged into the daylight.
-Mandate Now contributed to the programme and others on this important day. (more…)
+Mandate Now and others contributed to the programme on this important day. (more…)

 An article appeared in the Observer on 4/09/16.
 The headline captures the thoughts of Baroness Walmsley whose amendment 43 in the Serious Crimes Bill secured the consultation.

 Government delayed the start of the consultation by 631 days and then launched on the last day of parliament just as schools, the largest Regulated Activity, went on holiday.
 Furthermore the end of the consultation will be distracted by the political conference season just before the consultation closes on 13th October.

 Child protection has not been liked by Government of any hue.